Rule 1: General governance policies of the Quebec Press Council

 c) upon the death of the Director;

-d) if they are removed from office in accordance with this By-law.
+d) if they are removed from office in accordance with this Rule.

 8.08 Removal – Any Director may, with cause, be removed from office by a two-thirds vote of the Directors, including at least one member from each of the sectors, at a regular or special meeting of the Board of Directors.